 Attribution can be used as a tool to drive system change and alignment.
 An aspirational attribution approach may also allow the data ecosystem to mature.
 The goal of the quality measurement system (e.g., quality improvement, accountability) should be considered at the start of making attribution decisions.
+Additionally, fairness is a key goal of any attribution model.

-If attribution will be used for penalties versus bonuses, for example, attribution considerations may differ (e.g., bonuses may be appropriate for volunteer EMS agencies, but penalties may not be).
+For example, if attribution will be used for penalties versus bonuses, attribution considerations may differ (e.g., bonuses may be appropriate for volunteer EMS agencies, but penalties may not be).
 When value-based purchasing and reimbursement are tied to attribution, quality measure feasibility, reliability, validity, and applicability across all measured entities may limit the measures that can be considered.